duganchen/electron-react-typescript-boilerplate/README.md

       "build": "scripts/build.sh"
     },

-Then, from the root, you can start a development instance:

-    yarn start

-Or make a production build:

-    yarn build

-And start it:

-    ELECTRON_IS_DEV=0 yarn workspace main run start

 ## Setting Up The React Developer Tools

 To install the React Developer Tools, look up [DevTools Extension](https://www.electronjs.org/docs/tutorial/devtools-extension) to see how to get the path to the extension.
 Then put the following in main/.env: